Akhrameev/SmartGaze/Readme.md

 ##Building

-CMake is required to build SmartGaze
+CMake is required to build SmartGaze.
+You will also need the [libuvc](https://github.com/ktossell/libuvc) library for camera feed capture and OpenCV and [Halide](http://halide-lang.org/) installed for image processing.

 ###OSX or Linux with Make
 ```bash